Hijikinoheya/test/README.md

 | Huawei Honor 8          | 3,000      | 60.0                   | 69.8                   | 82.4                   | 67.3                   | 73.2                   | 83.9                   | 74.0      | 78.5      | 87.5      | 52.5       | 60.5       | 66.0       |
 | Samsung Galaxy S21      | 4,000      | 63.0                   | 71.4                   | 84.6                   | 69.5                   | 74.9                   | 86.3                   | 76.0      | 81.0      | 92.0      | 53.9       | 64.2       | 69.3       |
 | Xiaomi Redmi 4G MSM8928 | 4,500      | 59.5                   | 68.0                   | 80.1                   | 64.8                   | 71.0                   | 82.0                   | 73.0      | 78.0      | 88.5      | 51.0       | 61.0       | 67.0       |

+---
+### Science Fair Project

+#### Title
+**Impact of Screen Brightness and Connectivity on Smartphone Battery Life**

+#### Question
+How does changing screen brightness and connectivity settings (Wi-Fi, Bluetooth, SIM) affect battery consumption in smartphones?

+#### Background Research
+This experiment investigates the relationship between smartphone battery usage and factors such as screen brightness and connectivity settings.
+Research indicates that higher screen brightness increases battery drain, and wireless connections like Wi-Fi and Bluetooth consume additional power even when not actively used.
+This experiment helps identify optimal settings for conserving battery life.

+#### Hypothesis
+Lower screen brightness and turning off connectivity features (Wi-Fi, Bluetooth) will result in less battery drain compared to higher brightness and active connectivity settings.

+#### Materials
+- Smartphones (iPhone, Samsung Galaxy, Xiaomi, etc., with specific mAh capacity)
+- Stable indoor environment at 25°C
+- Charging cables and a method to monitor battery percentage
+- Notebook and pen for observations

+#### Procedure
+1. Set up each phone at high, medium, and low brightness levels.
+2. Test each brightness level with different connectivity settings:
+   - Wi-Fi on, Bluetooth off
+   - Wi-Fi off, Bluetooth on
+   - Both off
+   - SIM only
+3. Measure the battery percentage after one hour for each setup.
+4. Record results and repeat each test three times to get an average.

+#### Experiment
+Follow each procedure carefully to ensure consistent results.
+Use multiple brands and models to compare results across devices.

+#### Results
+The results will display battery usage as a percentage for each phone under different conditions, showing the impact of brightness and connectivity settings on battery consumption.

+#### Conclusion
+The experiment’s results will indicate whether or not the hypothesis is supported, showing specific settings that maximize battery life across different devices.

+#### Bibliography
+List all resources used for background research, including:
+- Websites on smartphone battery usage
+- Studies on screen brightness impact on battery life